brianondemand/inceptor_notes/Cyber Security/additionals/Proxychains.md

 ![add-socks5-proxy](https://www.hkrhasan.com/_next/image?url=%2Fstatic%2Fimages%2Fnetworking%2Fproxy%2Fproxychains%2Fproxychains7.png&w=828&q=75)

-Here socks4 proxy will be already given.
+Here socks 4 proxy will be already given.
 You need to add the socks5 proxy as shown above.
 And finally, save the config file and exit the terminal.

 ### Usage of ProxyChains